 Wallace Community College is committed to an environment conducive to learning and free from discrimination (intentional or implied) with regard to sex, race, age, national origin, religion, or disability.
-The following procedure is in place at Wallace Community College to provide recourse for students, faculty, staff, and external constituents who feel that their civil rights have been violated or that they have not been treated fairly with regard to those rights.
+The following procedure is in place at Wallace Community College to provide recourse for any students who feel that their civil rights have been violated or that they have not been treated fairly with regard to those rights.
 The College recognizes two distinct levels of action: complaints and grievances.